-Active Start FUNdamentals Learn to Train In Water Regular "play-time" in water at bath time to encourage love of water, and regular splash-pad activities towards end of this stage.
-Regular supervised pool or swimming hole play, coupled with learn to swim instruction Better body control in all body orientations Carried into water by an adult and later enter water alone under supervision - (walk down ramp) Safely enter water feet first (jump in) and head first (dive in) Diving to make a save (goalie) Supported in water on front (facedown) and on back (face-up).
-Gradual reduction in support.
-Front and back floating Better body orientation and control when horizontal Face and nose underwater.
-Hold- ing breath Picking up objects from bottom of pool without holding nose.
-Breathing when face clear of water.
-Improved breath control.
-Getting a feel for the water and how water acts Develop feel for pushing and pulling through water Improved arm/leg coordination On Land Basic throwing action Overhand throwing action, with appropriate leg, hip and trunk action.
-Throw in and goalie throw of the ball to start an attack Basic (straight ahead) kicking action Kicking , with appropriate leg, hip and trunk action.
-All varieties of soccer kick Balance and body control Balance in different body orientations and on different body parts Better control of centre of gravity and ability to maintain balance during kicking, turning and tackling.
-Rolling and spinning Rolling on ground, cartwheels, forward and backward rolls, spinning Recovery from fall when tackled and Ice Playing in snow or on ice, including rolling and falling - builds body orientation skills Sliding on snow or ice on skis or skates, develops cross-body coordination (left-arm coordinated with right leg) Better cross-body coordination in running and kicking.
-On Snow Gliding on snow or ice on skis or skates develops appreciation of alternate propulsion and recovery to create movement.
-Better control in sliding tackle In Air Hopping and jumping Twisting while happening or jumping Better body control to settle a ball and twisting power into heading the ball in the future
+Active Start FUNdamentals Learn to Train ter Playing in water at bath time, and through regular splash-pad activ- ities towards end of this stage, to encourage love of water Playing regularly, with supervision, at the pool or swimming hole, coupled with learn to swim instruction Controlling the body in all orientations Being carried into water by an adult and later entering water alone under supervision (e.g., walking down a ramp) Entering the water safely with feet first (jump in) and head first (dive in) Diving to make a save (goalie) In Water Being supported in water on front (face-down) and on back (face-up).
+Gradual reduction in support Floating on front and back Demonstrating better body orientation and control when horizontal Holding breath, with face and nose underwater Picking up objects from bottom of pool without holding nose.
+Breathing when face is clear of water Improving breath control Getting a feel for the water and how water acts Developing feel for pushing and pulling through water Improving arm and leg coordination Throwing with basic throwing movement Throwing overhand, with appropriate leg, hip and trunk action Throwing the ball in and (for goalies) throwing the ball to start an attack and Kicking with basic (straight ahead) movement.
+Kicking with appropriate leg, hip and trunk action Kicking in all varieties for soccer On Land Balancing and controlling the body Balancing in different body orientations and on different body parts Controlling centre of gravity more effectively and maintaining balance during kicking, turning and tackling Rolling and spinning Rolling on ground, cartwheels, forward and backward rolls, spinning Recovering from a fall when tackled and Ice Playing in snow or on ice, including rolling and falling - building body orientation skills Sliding on snow or ice on skis or skates, developing cross-body coordination (left-arm coordinated with right leg) Coordinating more effectively across the body while running and kicking On Snow and Ice Gliding on snow or ice on skis or skates, developing appreciation of alternate propulsion and recovery to create movement Controlling a slide tackle more effectively.
+In Air Hopping and jumping Twisting while hopping or jumping Controlling the body to settle a ball, and twisting power into heading the ball